 “You see any females here?
 No, we are men!
 And you just have to deal with us so shut the fuck up”, he just continued.

 I’ve had enough.
 I went down to the reception to explain the situation.
-They followed me and tried to apologize.
+The guys followed me and tried to apologize.
 Of course, now they were afraid of getting kicked out of the hostel.
 I let them stay in the dorm, and I spent a night listening to their snoring… The next morning I left for the airport, and I’ve never been happier to leave a country.